kalininalab/DataSAIL/docs/interfaces/cli.rst

 -\-e-sim
 --------
 Provide the name of a method to determine similarity between samples of the first input dataset.
-This can either be cdhit, ecfp, foldseek, mmseqs, wlk, or a filepath to a file storing the pairwise similarities in TSV.
+This can either be cdhit, ecfp, foldseek, mmseqs, mmseqspp, wlk, or a filepath to a file storing the pairwise similarities in TSV.

 -\-e-dist
 ---------